Foundry Insulation and Safety Basics

 The solution lies in using flame retardant materials, in ensuring the best possible insulation of foundries, and in developing and ensuring safe working procedures constantly.

-As specialists in foundry insulation and in furnace safety systems, we help and support the foundry and steel industry to continue to work safely and efficiently.
+As specialists in foundry safety and insulation and in foundry furnace systems, we help and support the foundry and steel industry to continue to work safely and efficiently.

 Mica in Foundry Design